 The following section provides a brief description of some of the more common data surveys performed, as well as different methods that can be used.
 References to useful material is also provided.

 A spot speed survey involves the collection of a sample of speeds at a specific road location, or at a number of locations.
 This can then be used to determine the speed distribution of vehicles, which is useful for the following reasons:

+Data was required on vehicle speeds for a study in four states in India.
 On-site traffic speed, traffic volume and crash data on four sample sites were selected from the road corridors that formed part of the 2011 Four States Project in India.
 The research team conducted traffic operating speed and volume studies for determining the 85th percentile speed and the traffic density on the corridors by type of vehicle.
-Researchers also collected available police crash data and conducted on-site crash investigations for a period of up to two months to obtain a better understanding of the accidents.
-These crash site visits were made possible through close liaison with the local police departments and also through regular routine patrols of the road sections.
+Read More (PDF, 97 kb)

 GRSP has developed two separate manuals, one dedicated to seatbelts and child restraints (GRSP, 2009) and the other dedicated to helmets (GRSP, 2006).
 Each of the manuals provides information on how to assess the extent of non-seatbelt and non-helmet use in a project region, as well as how to design, implement and evaluate a programme to target these issues.
 With regard to measuring seatbelt and helmet usage, the guides list possible sources of this information, as well as how to collect the data through conducting community surveys and observational studies.